 Evans Waterless Coolant provides distinct advantages over traditional water-based coolant.
 The absence of water avoids the formation of vapor, high pressure and boil-over, and prevents corrosion and electrolysis.
-Evans’ high boiling point and lower freeze point allow a wider, and safer operating temperature range.
+Evans’ high boiling point and lower freeze point allow a wider and safer operating temperature range.
 The benefits derived from Evans can be achieved in most vehicle applications and engine types, although Evans’ performance may vary depending on cooling system configurations.

 The Benefits of Using Evans Waterless Coolant

 Heat Management: Evans high boiling point virtually eliminates vapor in the engine, ensuring constant liquid-to-metal contact.
-Evans draws more heat from the engine, and may lead to slightly higher coolant gauge temperatures (by 10 to 20 degrees).
+Evans draws more heat from the engine, which may lead to slightly higher coolant gauge temperatures (by 10 to 20 degrees).
 Heat management is improved as engine component temperatures are kept under control.